28raining/Mirror/README.md

 It is the same as other transport layers, i.e. simply add the peerJS component to the NetworkManager and drag it into the transport box
 1. Add "Peer JS Trasnport" as a compnent to Network Manager
 2. Drag peerJS to transport box in Network Manager
-3. Copy Mirror/Runtime/Transport/PeerJS/WebGL Templates to Assets/. peerjs should now be selected in build -> player settings -> player -> WebGL Template
+3. Copy Mirror/Runtime/Transport/PeerJS/WebGLTemplates to Assets/. peerjs should now be selected in build -> player settings -> player -> WebGL Template
 4. (optional for cleanliness) move contents of Mirror/Runtime/Transport/PeerJS/Plugins to Assets/Plugins
 5. Build and run!